 The cast is rounded out by Daniel Sharman as the Weeping Monk, the Red Paladin’s most ruthless warrior, Sebastian Armesto as Uther Pendragon, Lily Newmark as Pym, Peter Mullan as Father Carden, Matt Stokoe as Gawain, and Emily Coates as Sister Iris.

-I would argue that some of the diversions the show takes add more quantity than quality, particularly early on.
-As in some cases, it attempts to neaten things up, but in the end, perhaps just makes them more complicated.
+I would argue that some of the diversions that the show takes add more quantity than quality, particularly early on.
+In some cases, the live-action adaptation attempts to neaten things up, but in the end, perhaps just makes them more complicated.
 One example is how Morgana is still at the abbey (whereas she had left years earlier in the book).
-There she meets Nimue and Iris, and it gives some context to her arc and relationship with Arthur and also gives a practical reason for Nimue finding the Red Paladin’s plans.
+In the series, it is there that she meets Nimue and Iris, and it gives some context to her arc and relationship with Arthur and also gives a practical reason for Nimue finding the Red Paladin’s plans.

-But at the same time, the book has it where Iris is already a part of the Red Paladin’s, Morgana is free from the Abbey, Arthur takes Nimue straight to her and the Fey refugees, and Nimue finds the plans on the Paladins she kills in the lake (which we see in the show anyway).
-So although in one way it neatens some things up, in others it feels a little like taking a long way round, especially given that it gives much of the same encounters, in the end, it just removes some elements as they to use them elsewhere.
+But at the same time, the book has it where Iris is already a part of the Red Paladin’s, Morgana is free from the Abbey and already helping the Fey, Arthur takes Nimue straight to her and the refugees, and Nimue finds the plans on the Paladins she kills in the lake (which we see in the show anyway).
+So although in one way it neatens some things up, in others it feels a little like taking a long way round, especially given that it gives much of the same encounters, in the end, it just removes some elements to use them elsewhere.